antkillerfarm/antkillerfarm.github.com/_posts/2015-1-6-ubuntu_usage.markdown

 * install the dependencies:

-`sudo apt-get install build-essential libgtop2-dev libgtk-3-dev libappindicator3-dev git-core`
+`sudo apt install build-essential libgtop2-dev libgtk-3-dev libappindicator3-dev git-core`

 * create a folder for git_project and download the code.